 Apart from the hardware, the performance of the evaluators can also be significantly affected by the software.
-Primarily these three software components are involved in the performance:
+Primarily these three software components or libraries are involved in the performance:

-- GPU Driver
+- GPU Driver - Julia

-- Julia

-- CUDA.il
+• CUDA.jl

 Typically, newer versions of these components include performance improvements, among other things.
 This is why it is important to specify the version which is used for benchmarking.
-The GPU driver uses version 561.17, Julia uses version 1.11.5, and
+The GPU driver has version 561.17, Julia has version 1.11.5, and CUDA.jl has version 5.8.1.

-5. Evaluation 52

-CUDA.jl uses version 5.8.1.
 As with the hardware configuration, this ensures that the results are reproducible and comparable to each other.

-5.1.3 Performance evaluation process
+5.1.3 Performance Evaluation Process